 Gamma-rays are a form of electromagnetic radiation, as are radio waves, infrared radiation, ultraviolet radiation, X-rays and microwaves.
 Gamma-rays can be used to treat cancer, and gamma-ray bursts are studied by astronomers.

 Gamma-rays fall in the range of the EM spectrum above soft X-rays.
-Gamma-rays have frequencies greater than about 1018 cycles per second, or hertz (Hz), and wavelengths of less than 100 picometers (pm), or 4 × 10-9 inches.
+Gamma-rays have frequencies greater than about 1,018 cycles per second, or hertz (Hz), and wavelengths of less than 100 picometers (pm), or 4 x 10^9 inches.
 (A picometer is one-trillionth of a meter.)
-They occupy the same region of the EM spectrum as hard X-rays.
-The only difference between them is their source: X-rays are produced by accelerating electrons, whereas gamma-rays are produced by atomic nuclei.

 Discovery of gamma-rays

-Gamma-rays were first observed in 1900 by French chemist Paul Villard when he was investigating radiation from radium, according to NASA.
-A few years later, New Zealand-born chemist and physicist Ernest Rutherford proposed the name "gamma-rays," following the order of alpha-rays and beta-rays — names given to other particles observed from nuclear radiation — and the name stuck.
+Gamma-rays were first observed in 1900 by French chemist Paul Villard when he was investigating radiation from radium, according to the Australian Radiation Protection and Nuclear Safety Agency (ARPANSA).
+A few years later, New Zealand-born chemist and physicist Ernest Rutherford proposed the name "gamma-rays," following the order of alpha rays and beta rays — names given to other particles that are created during a nuclear reaction — and the name stuck.

 Gamma-ray sources and effects

 Another familiar source of gamma-rays is nuclear fission.
-Lawrence Berkeley National Laboratory defines nuclear fission as "the splitting of a heavy nucleus into two roughly equal parts (which are nuclei of lighter elements), accompanied by the release of a relatively large amount of energy in the form of kinetic energy of the two parts and in the form of emission of neutrons and gamma-rays."
-In this process, heavy nuclei, such as uranium and plutonium, are broken into smaller elements, such as xenon and strontium, in collisions with other particles.
+Lawrence Berkeley National Laboratory defines nuclear fission as the splitting of a heavy nucleus into two roughly equal parts, which are then nuclei of lighter elements.
+In this process, which involves collisions with other particles, heavy nuclei, such as uranium and plutonium, are broken into smaller elements, such as xenon and strontium.
 The resulting particles from these collisions can then impact other heavy nuclei, setting up a nuclear chain reaction.
 Energy is released because the combined mass of the resulting particles is less than the mass of the original heavy nucleus.
-That mass difference is converted to energy according to E= mc2 in the form of kinetic energy of the smaller nuclei, neutrinos and gamma-rays.
+That mass difference is converted to energy, according to E=mc^2, in the form of kinetic energy of the smaller nuclei, neutrinos and gamma-rays.

 Other sources of gamma-rays are alpha decay and gamma decay.
 Alpha decay occurs when a heavy nucleus gives off a helium-4 nucleus, reducing its atomic number by 2 and its atomic weight by 4.
 This process can leave the nucleus with excess energy, which is emitted in the form of a gamma-ray.
 Gamma decay occurs when there is too much energy in the nucleus of an atom, causing it to emit a gamma-ray without changing its charge or mass composition.

-One of the more interesting sources of gamma-rays is gamma-ray bursts (GRBs).
-These are extremely high-energy events that last only a few milliseconds to several minutes.
+One of the more interesting sources of gamma-rays are gamma-ray bursts (GRBs).
+These are extremely high-energy events that last from a few milliseconds to several minutes.
 They were first observed in the 1960s, and they are now observed somewhere in the sky about once a day.